Amazon's Alexa will be built into all new homes from Lennar

 No other major builder has folded this still-evolving technology into all its homes.
 The announcement marks a major play to get what is still something of a cool, but not vital, technology into a broad swath of American homes.

 It comes as Amazon, Google and Apple fight for market share in the smart speaker category.
 In 2018, about 18% of Americans will use a smart speaker at least once a month, digital marketing firm eMarketer found.
-Amazon holds 66.6% of the market and Google 29.5% with the rest parceled out between Apple and Microsoft.
+Amazon holds 66.6% of the market and Google 29.5%.
+And it's a bet homeowners will find the convenience of a ready-made smart home outweighs any misgivings they have about giving one tech company even more information about their daily habits.

 To get the word out to home buyers, Lennart and Amazon on Wednesday will open eight model homes across the country featuring the built-in technology.

-The 3,600 square foot model home in Vallejo was set up with an Echo Show, an Alexa-enabled smart speakers with screen, in addition to a large, wall-mounted television linked to Amazon’s Fire TV digital media player.
+The 3,600-square-foot model home in Vallejo was set up with an Echo Show, an Alexa-enabled smart speaker with screen, an Amazon Echo Dot (a small, audio-only speaker) and a large, wall-mounted television linked to Amazon’s Fire TV digital media player.

-Alexa was linked to the home's many smart devices.
-Ordering “Alexa, turn the temperature to 72,” reset the Honeywell thermostat.
-When the doorbell rang, saying “Alexa, who's at the door?” turned on the Ring video doorbell and showed a view of the front porch on the TV.

 The house also featured other smart devices that could be added, including a smart sprinkler system for the yard and a smart Roomba vacuuming robot.